 Though a thorough list of movies would go on forever, it is possible to look at the Hollywood approach to black holes and learn what they got right—and absolutely wrong.

 Science is all about remaining as objective as possible while developing new theories to explain other ones.
 So when science moves away from being empirical, problems arise.

 While the current IAU definition is a good start, it needs revision and this system I propose may be a good place to start.

 Thought by many to be engines of destruction, the act of consuming matter may in fact bring about creation.

 Often considered a different state of matter, the BEC reveals many interesting physics of the bizarre.

 All boundaries reveal new phenomenon and these are no exception.
-Learn the odd physics of neutron stars, pulsars, and magnetars.
+Learn more about the odd physics of pulsars.